 Click OK to return to the upgrade screen.

 Click on RETRIEVE KEY ONLINE to retrieve the activation key.
 Then click ACTIVATE to activate the upgrade on your 2x4 HD.

 Retrieving the activation key online requires an active Internet connection.
 If you have a device that needs to be activated while offline, save the activation key file that was attached to the purchase acknowledgement email onto a USB stick.
 On the device to be activated, click LOAD FROM FILE and select the file from the USB stick.

 After activating, the 2x4 HD will restart.
 When it comes back online, it will appear in the Device Console list of devices as a DDRC-24.

 The miniDSP 2x4 HD presets will not be converted to the DDRC-24.
 When reconnecting, you can choose to either restore all presets to their default values or to use existing DDRC-24 presets.

-Be sure to use the DDRC-24 version of the manual/help after you have converted.
+Be sure to use the DDRC-24 version of the manual/help after you have completed the upgrade.